stackbit-projects/superb-aluminum-91875/content/pages/index.md

     title: Weekly Highlights
     subtitle: >-
       You can expect only top-quality, organic produce that is locally-grown or readily available at our farm.
-Here are some favorites
+Here are some of this week's favorites.
     features:
       - title: Antioxidants
         image: images/terrific-iron.jpg